-Package Policy (一籃子保單) Put simply, it is a single policy containing different types of cover (e.g. a personal accident and sickness policy).
+Package Policy (一籃子保單)Put simply, it is a single policy containing3.3.1 Notedifferent types of cover (e.g. a personal accident and sickness policy).3.3.1 Note normally allows the policyowner to use any declared dividend as a net single premium to purchase Paid-Up Additional Insurance for the same plan and in whatever face amount the dividend can provide at the attained age of the life insured.